• Skip to primary navigation

 Notes on Noodles:

-• But my favorite is the sweet potato and buckwheat noodles from King Soba.
-They also cook in 5 to 6 minutes, are incredibly tasty, and contain no wheat or gluten.
-Add them to the simmering broth, letting everything cook together until ready.
+• Brown or black rice noodles (gluten-free): They are ready in 7 minutes and keep a nice firm-tender consistency that works well in this soup.
+But my favorite is the sweet potato and buckwheat noodles from King Soba.
+They cook in 5 to 6 minutes, are incredibly tasty, and contain no wheat or gluten.
+Choose your favorite.

-• Or keep it low carb with shirataki noodles.
+• Keep it low-carb with shirataki noodles.

 Add your own private notes